About Us

 Email Orion: orion@lanecountyfarmersmarket.org

-Sha Cabal, Office Assistant (she/her)
+Sha Cabal, Office Manager (she/they)

 I came to the fertile soil of Willamette Valley, seeking refuge from the urban jungle of Southern California.
 Meanwhile, I fell in love with working outdoors and growing local, organic food.
 What I enjoy most about this community is its immense support for local farms, artists, and independent businesses.
 I feel blessed for the ever-changing role I have played in this vision that strives towards sustainability and living in harmony with the land.
 When I’m not at the Farmers Market, you can find me shredding on my bike, dipping in the river, or making coffee for my neighborhood.